Capacity Building Initiative for Greater Minnesota

-The intent of Capacity Building Initiative for Greater Minnesota (CBI-GM) is to help expand the capacity of organizations to advance their mission and goals.
-Starting in September 2021, 24 organizations in Greater Minnesota began work on capacity building projects including strategic planning, financial planning, board development, and change management.
+The intent of Capacity Building Initiative for Greater Minnesota (CBI-GM) was to help expand the capacity of organizations in Greater Minnesota to advance their mission and goals.
+In 2021, 24 organizations in Greater Minnesota worked on capacity building projects including strategic planning, financial planning, board development, and change management.

-Learn more about the awardees who are working on capacity building projects through June 2022.
+Learn more about the Greater Minnesota awardees who worked on capacity building projects in 2021-2022.

 Where CBI-GM organizations are located:

 Anishinaabe Agriculture Institute